 #1 – City Hall in Hamburg

 Although it looks older, Hamburg’s City Hall (or Rathaus in German) was built at the end of the 19th Century.
-It’s still the place where city’s major has his office and where the official meetings are held.
+It’s still the place where the city’s mayor has his office and where the official meetings are held.
 A beautiful building was built in the Neo-renaissance style to mark the prosperity of Hamburg and Prussia at the time.
 Rathausmarkt Square, where it’s located, is a busy meeting place of many locals and visitors.
-There’s always something happening around (there was a dog exhibition organised while we were there), so it’s a great place to feel the every day life of the city.
+There’s always something happening around (there was a dog exhibition organised while we were there), so it’s a great place to feel the everyday life of the city.

 #2 – Canals and bridges in Hamburg

-Hamburg is a city built on a water.
+Hamburg is a city built on water.
 Three rivers are passing through it and, since it’s a large port, water and canals are everywhere.
 It is actually the city with the most bridges in the world.
 There are around 2,300 bridges in Hamburg (although, some sources are stating there are even more of them).
 So, when talking about a true ‘Venice of the North’, that title should definitely go to Hamburg.
-Or, should we rather say, that Venice is the ‘Hamburg of the South’?
-Whatever we’re going to call it, some of those bridges are really beautiful and I loved walking past them.
+Or, should we rather say that Venice is the ‘Hamburg of the South’?
+Whatever we’re going to call it, some of those bridges are really beautiful, and I loved walking past them.

 #3 – Dialogue in silence

 Dialogue in silence was probably my favourite thing we’ve did in Hamburg.
-It’s a workshop organized in one of those beautiful old industrial former port buildings.
+It’s a workshop organised in one of those beautiful old industrial former port buildings.
 It’s a one and a half hour long interactive workshop during which you’re learning about the world of deaf and communication without words being spoken.
-We have gotten head phones at the beginning of it and were in total silence for the rest of our time together.
+We have gotten headphones at the beginning of it and were in total silence for the rest of our time together.
 But, it was so amazing to see how we could communicate, share our feelings and introduce ourselves without any words.
-We were guided by a man who’s deaf and he was so amazing in a way he made us understand his world in such a positive way.
+We were guided by a man who’s deaf, and he was so amazing in a way he made us understand his world in such a positive way.
 Here is a blog post Emma from Ettie and me wrote about it, where you can read more about a Dialogue in silence.

 #4 – Walk around the HafenCity in Hamburg